PfMartin/KINEXON-Challenge/documentation/position_generator.md

 ## initPosition

 This function returns a position after initializing it with random coordinates.
-While x- and y-coordinates are initialized with random floats derived from a uniform distribution, the z-coordinate is initialized with a random float using a normal distribution.
+While x- and y-coordinates are initialized with random floats derived from a uniform distribution with a range of 0 - 100m, the z-coordinate is initialized with a random float using a normal distribution.
 The mean for the z-coordinate is chosen by assuming that the sensor is located at the height of the players neck.
+Therefore, the mean of the normal distribution is set to 1.65m and the standard deviation 0.05m.
+With those parameters, 99.7% of the values in the distribution will be between 1.5m and 1.8m

 ## updatePosition

-This function updates the input position from the function's parameters with a random coordinates and returns the updated position, while considering the maximum velocity of a human beeing.
+This function updates the passed position's parameters with random coordinates and returns the updated position, while considering the maximum velocity of a human being.

 #### Calculation of x-/y-coordinates

 A random float is generated using a normal distribution, considering the maximum velocity.
-This random float is then singed or unsigned added to the initial coordinate of the passed position.
+This random float is then added to the initial coordinate of the passed position with a sign or unsigned.
 Whether the random float is singed or unsigned is calculated randomly with a uniform distribution.

 It was assumed, that the maximum velocity of a human player is 44.72 km/h (olympics.com).
-This means the maximum distance a human being could travel in 1 second is about 12.42 m.
-Therefore, the maximum length of the vector int the x-/y-dimension is 12.42.
+This means the maximum distance a human being could run in 1 second is about 12.42m.
+Therefore, the maximum length of the vector in the x-/y-dimension is 12.42m.
 Knowing the maximum vector length, the maximum change of each coordinate in a 2-dimensional space can be calculated as follows:

 <div style='text-align: center'>
 <img title="Vector Calculation Formula" alt="Vector Calculation Formula" src="../images/Vector_calculation.svg">
 </div>

+Using the calculation above and the maximum vector length, the maximum value added to the x- or y-coordinate is 8.76m.
+In case both coordinates will take this maximum value, the maximum vector length of 12.42m will be the result.

+The calculation of the value added to the x- and y-coordinates is derived from a uniform distribution with a mean of 4.38m and a standard deviation of 1.46m.
+That means 99.7% of the values in the distribution will be in the range of 0 - 8.76m.

+Additionally, it is checked, whether the updated values exceeds the lower or upper limit of x or y.
+In case it exceeds the boundaries, the value is set to the boundary.

 #### Calculation of the z-coordinate

 There is no velocity limit for the z-coordinate.
-Therefore, this coordinate is calculated randomly using a normal distribution and set as the new z-coordinate of the passed position.
+Therefore, this coordinate is calculated randomly using a normal distribution and set as the new z-coordinate of the passed position, instead adding or subtracting the value.
+By setting the mean to 1.65m and the standard deviation to 0.3m, 99.7% of the values will be between 0.75m and 2.55m.

 ## addWhiteNoise

+This function returns a position after adding noise to its coordinates.
+The noise should be random and in a range of +-0.03m.
+Therefore, a random float is calculated using a normal distribution with a mean of 0 and a standard deviation of 0.01.
+That means 99.7% of the values will be between -0.03 and +0.03.